byDagor/Dagor-Brushless-Controller/docs/firmware/user_param.md

 # User Parameters

 There are a few parameters that have to be tweaked for each individual set-up, this parameter can be found on the tab *a* of the firmware folder.
+This section covers a break-down of this tab.

 Bellow are the variables dependent on the user's set-up.
 If the phase resistance is unknown and can't be measured with a multimeter assume a low resistance and over-write the voltage limit to 1V.
 If this is too small increase the number until the desired torque is achieved.